benoitc/gunicorn/docs/source/settings.rst

 The default class (``gunicorn.glogging.Logger``) handles most normal usages in logging.
 It provides error and access logging.

-You can provide your own logger by giving Gunicorn a Python path to a subclass of ``gunicorn.glogging.Logger``.
+You can provide your own logger by giving Gunicorn a Python path to a class that quacks like ``gunicorn.glogging.Logger``.

 .. _logconfig: